ksonex777-pixel/code-api/README.md

  * @param blockName
  * @param disable If you've enabled a player to walk through a block and want to make the block solid for them again, pass this with true.
 Otherwise you only need to pass playerId and blockName
  */
-setWalkThroughType(playerId: PlayerId, blockName: string, disable = false): void
+setWalkThroughType(playerId: PlayerId, blockName: BlockName, disable = false): void

 /**
  * Allow a player to walk through (or not walk through) voxels that are located within a given rectangle.